 In 2009, after President Barack Obama outlined his liberal agenda – which included an insurance mandate and an energy agenda to displace coal workers from southern Indiana – Todd decided to run for Congress.
 He soundly defeated Democrat Congressman Baron Hill by 10 points.

 While serving in the House, Todd introduced the Fairness for American Families Act, which would delay President Obama’s health insurance mandate.
 Despite a Democrat President, Todd was a highly effective, conservative Congressman, and was the primary sponsor or cosponsor of 38 bills that became law.

 In 2016, Todd decided to run for U.S. Senate, where he ran against former Democratic Indiana Governor and U.S. Senator Evan Bayh.
 While Todd was outspent by his opponent by $3.2 million, his conservative, pro-Hoosier vision for Indiana propelled him to a 52% to 42% victory.

 As Senator, Todd has sponsored or cosponsored 38 bills into law, which brings his total to 76 bills throughout his service in Congress.
 This list includes the Police Mental Health bill that was signed into law by President Trump.
 Additionally, Todd has always stood with law enforcement and has never supported legislation to reform qualified immunity or to defund the police.

-Todd was also the lead cosponsor of the Endless Frontier Act that recently passed through the Senate, which holds China accountable, while also creating, and preparing Hoosiers for 21st Century high-wage technology jobs.
+Todd was also the lead cosponsor of the CHIPS and Science Act passed in 2022, which holds China accountable, while also creating, and preparing Hoosiers for 21st Century high-wage technology jobs.

 In addition to legislative work, Todd was instrumental in identifying and recommending to President Trump a fellow Hoosier, Amy Coney Barrett, to the United States Court of Appeals for the Seventh Circuit and then to the United States Supreme Court for her lifetime appointment.